noplacenoaddress/OpenBSD/README.md

 ![](https://github.com/redeltaglio/OpenBSD/raw/master/img/3fe10498-bb07-4ca3-972f-bd62b53026b0.jpeg)

 Two types, one are end users the other routers to our network that create WISP point of presence, one appliance of my network the other one LTE rural customer.
+In the WISP POP configuration LTE antennas are used only to bridge and [APN](https://en.wikipedia.org/wiki/Access_Point_Name) protocol got the passthrough flag active.

 In the two cases CPE is a [Mikrotik LHG LTE kit](https://mikrotik.com/product/lhg_lte_kit).